 “My brother and A-Xian are in Gusu,” she said.
 “I need to join them and make sure they’re safe.”

 “Wei Wuxian?”
-Jin Zixuan replied.
+Jin Zixuan said then in shock.

 Jiang Yanli looked at him again; his face had gone very pale.

 “Wei Wuxian is alive?” he asked her in that same strange voice.